Foolproof Instant Pot Long-Grain Rice – Fast & Easy!

 Simple Texas-Style Spanish Rice recipe. #TexasHomesteader

-When I invite my parents to join us for supper, dad’s favorite rice flavor is Cilantro Lime Rice.
-If I’m using leftover rice I just scoop out a portion of that leftover rice and stir in a little minced cilantro and lime juice.
-(I’ll only add lime zest if I’m able to zest it very finely since it won’t be actually cooked into the rice.)
+For Cilantro Lime Rice I stir minced cilantro and lime juice into a portion of leftover cooked rice.
+(I only add lime zest if I’m able to zest it very finely since it won’t be actually cooked into the rice.)

 Fresh minced cilantro and fresh lime for cilantro-lime rice side dish. #TexasHomesteader